Butler leads balanced Timberwolves past Suns 115-106 | Taiwan News

 Timberwolves: Minnesota's 20-13 start is tied for third-best after 33 games in franchise history.
 Only 24-9 in 2001-02 and 22-11 in '03-04 were better. ...
 Butler's season high is 38 against Philadelphia on Dec.
 12.

 Suns: With Canaan taking his playing time, point guard Mike Smith was waived by Phoenix. ...
-Triano needs one more victory to reach 100 as an NBA head coach. ...
+Interim coach Joe Triano needs one more victory to reach 100 as an NBA head coach. ...
 Suns erased double-digit deficits to win three of their previous four games. ...
-Phoenix didn't make a field goal until game was 5:10 old. ....
-Suns had their highest-scoring third quarter of the season (37) after scoring 43 in the first half.
+Phoenix didn't make a field goal until game was 5:10 old.

 UP NEXT